-The information included in ICP 25 show some of the key considerations of organizing a Supervisory College before the college meets for the first time.
 Although there is no international legislation that provides that the group-wide supervisor has any authority over the sovereign authority of the jurisdiction, insurance regulators across the world have agreed that having one group-wide supervisor that is responsible for coordination and communication among supervisors within the group strengthens the global insurance regulatory system.
-The international criterion for determining a group-wide supervisor and similar expectations internationally does not materially differ from the criteria contained within Model #440 and this Handbook for determining the Lead State.
-Various information from the IAIS guidance paper is discussed throughout this document.

 Supervisory College Membership

 Supervisory College members are generally the states/jurisdictions where the largest insurance entities within a group are domiciled, premium underwritten and key corporate decision-makers in the organization are located.
 However, also worth considering is the materiality that the group has for a particular jurisdiction.
 The group-wide supervisor or U.S. Lead State should consider who the appropriate invitees to the college should be; recognizing that determining the materiality of a group to a particular jurisdiction may be difficult.
+Ultimately, it is the responsibility of the group-wide supervisor, in cooperation with other involved supervisors, to determine which jurisdictions participate in the college and to review membership on a regular basis to reflect changing circumstances in the insurance group.

 While there is a need to include as many members as possible, it must be balanced with the need to maintain a manageable, operational Supervisory College.
 In this regard, it may be appropriate to establish a tiered membership approach.
 This approach suggests that regulators that attend a Supervisory College be referred to as “Tier 1 or Tier 2” jurisdiction.
 If jurisdictions that have primary authority (e.g., state/country of domicile) for insurers that have direct or gross premium greater than 5 percent of the entire group it may be appropriate for this tier 1 cutoff.
 The state insurance regulator should also consider requesting feedback from the insurance group regarding who it believes should be included in the “Tier 1,” because they will have more specific data on the premiums written in each jurisdiction.
 In most cases, this type of approach will limit the number of jurisdictions involved.
 However, it may also be appropriate to place a limit on the total number of individuals participating from each jurisdiction.
 Some state insurance regulators suggest a maximum of 75 regulators attending a Supervisory College and believe that 50 is a more manageable number to maximize the effectiveness of the college.